pastas/pastastore/docs/connectors.rst

 item is an empty DataFrame serving as a placeholder.
 This slightly 'hacky' design allows the models to be saved in a PyStore.
 The time series are picked up from their respective stores when the model is loaded from disk.

-PyStore supports so-called snapshots (which store the current state of the store) but this has not been actively implemented in this module.

 Custom Connectors
 -----------------